AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/ess-coupon-code-analysis.md

   * Navigate to [!UICONTROL Dashboards > Dashboard Options > Create New Dashboard]**.
   * Give the dashboard a name such as `_Coupon Analysis_`.

-* This will be where we create and add all the reports.
+* This is where you create and add all the reports.

 ## Building Reports